gravitational/force/README.md

 ## Batteries included

-Force includes out of the box workflows:
+Force already includes of the box plugins for:

+* Local linux Docker builds.
+* Github.

+Soon force will include out of the box plugins for:

-* Docker builds that could be run in Kubernetes or locally.
+* Docker builds that could be run in Kubernetes.
-* Integration with Kubernetes.
+* More integration with Kubernetes.
-* Github and other popular source control and code sharing systems.
+* Other popular source control and code sharing systems - Bitbucket, Gitlab.
 * Event queues - Redis, Kafka, AWS SQS.

 For everything else, folks can create plugins using GRPC plugins system.